Some Analysis Of Fascism

 * Religion has widely different relations with fascism depending on circumstance.
 Many of the most targeted victims of fascism have been religious.
 Many of its greatest rivals have likewise been religious.
 It is galling then to suggest an intrinsic connection between fascism and religion.
 Hence I stress that the relation is a far more opportunist one on the part of fascists (whatever they themselves may believe).

-* 'Corporatism' is a confusing term.
+* Corporatism is a confusing term.
 One could think it refers to the political power of profit-seeking business corporations.
 It is better to think of the familiar 'body corporate' comprising all the residents in a set of apartments.
 Corporatism is the representation of groups rather than individuals.
 It usually involves the delegates of distinct and even rival classes.
 It assumes ones only interests are derived from the groups to which one belongs.
 This differs from parliamentary democracy in which individuals decide how to identify.
 Some experts consider corporatism to be a key characteristic of fascist regimes but it is worth noting that non-fascist governments experiment with corporatist structures too.

 * Enmity for fascists can come from any and all directions.
 As such they will behave as if they are the enemy of potentially anyone.
 I have stressed therefore that fascists can attack locals and foreigners, labour and capital, critics and cronies.
-This makes many of the past targets of the Britt (et al) meme less apt but makes many current populists far more fitting.
+This makes many of the past targets of the Britt (et al) meme less apt but makes many current demagogues far more fitting.
 Consider how Trump opposes both immigration and free trade.
 Also notice how quickly he attacks members of his own party.

 There are things I omitted from the final form of my text.
 Many academics refer to how the class most seduced by fascist ideology is the self-employed (as distinct from employers and employees).
-However, condemning any group as 'fascist' risks helping them identify as such, and part of my intent is to find a more receptive audience, cutting across various divides.
+However, condemning any group as fascist risks helping them identify as such, and part of my intent is to find a more receptive audience, cutting across various divides.
 One aspect of this topic that stayed in my text was reference to fascist attacks on banks.
 I recently read some of the works of Hannah Arendt (a German-Jewish philosopher and political historian) who clarified for me that banks have a similarly tense relationship with the self-employed that bosses have with workers.
 This is partly why they can be a popular target for theorists of international conspiracy.

 However all the characteristics described should ring mental warning bells in those observing them.
 In preparing for this post I looked at a number of other online critiques of Britt (et al) and most made sense.
-However a few commentators made disturbed statements such as 'everyone has enemies that they should rally to oppose' and if you think that way then you will find it difficult to understand that others feel differently.
+However a few commentators made disturbed statements such as "everyone has enemies that they should rally to oppose" and if you think that way then you will find it difficult to understand that others feel differently.
 Hate is a very small part of the emotional composition of well-adjusted humans but fascists keep the company of other fascists and it may well be that hate is the most defining characteristic of a fascist sub-culture.

 However Britt set the format that I decided to mirror and it has been frustrating to do so.
 The characteristics are repetitious and lacking in flow.
 I sorted some of that but could only go so far.
 It was tempting to re-arrange characteristics from most to least defining of fascism.
 Or possibly to order them from most to least concerning.
 Or possibly even to distinguish between characteristics of a fascist movement as distinct from those of a fascist regime.
 It is curious to note the decision to compose fourteen points and I wonder if that was inspired by the markedly better list by Umberto Eco (an Italian writer and critic).